 The ‘extras’ in the story.
 They can have varying degrees of character development and can perform multiple functions.
 They do not necessarily play a defining role in the main story arc but are additions that fill out the world of your story.

-The Lover: the romantic lead who’s guided by the heart.
-Their strengths include humanism, passion, and conviction.
+The Lover :: The romantic lead who’ s guided by the heart.
+Their strengths include humanisim, passion, and conviction.
 Their weaknesses include naivete and irrationality.

-The Magician: a powerful figure who has harnessed the ways of the universe to achieve their goals.
-Their strengths may include omniscience, omnipotence, and discipline, while their weaknesses center on corruptibility and arrogance.
+The Magician :: A powerful figure who has harnessed the ways of teh universe to achieve their goals.
+Their strengths may include omniscience, omnipotence and discipline.
+While their weaknesses center on corruptibility and arrogance.

 These can be divided further: